SuyogSoti/RestQL/README.md

 in when we look are querying for the models in `filterModel`.
 The `filterModel` is where the querying and the actions will take place.
-When fetching, the developer will have access to the request so they will know exactly whhat fields to fetch from the database.
+When fetching, the developer will have access to the request so they will know exactly what fields to fetch from the database.

 It is to be noted that the function for each feature will only be executed if the client requests for the feature but the functions for all